memozac-gbz/capstone/README.md

 - ...
 - **d360_paid_revenue**: revenue generated in the first `360 days` after users installed the app on a given date.

+*This new dataset has data only for "App T (android)" since the apps behave differently from each other (individual models for each sku need to be generated).
+Having said that, all the channels and regions for this specific app will be used for modeling.*

 ### Analyzing new data structure

 <img src="images/readme_4.png" width="100%">